SourceDiver42/plyoung.github.io/pages/tbrpg/tbrpg-camera.md

 The camera can be configured in the BGS Main Window; `Blox > Game Systems Window > TBRPG > Camera`.
 Please have a look at the [Unity documentation](https://docs.unity3d.com/Manual/class-Camera.html) for information related to the general camera settings found at the bottom of this editor.

-Note that a `TBRPG` object (menu: `GameObject > Turn Based RPG > Main Controller`) must be present in all game map/ level scenes since it will add the camera to the scene at runtime/ play-time.
+Note that a [TBRPG Main](tbrpg-components.html#tbrpgmain) object (menu: `GameObject > Turn Based RPG > Main Controller`) must be present in all game map/ level scenes since it will add the camera to the scene at runtime/ play-time.

 You should remove any camera that was automatically added to the scene when you create a new scene.